greenteakitkats/greenteakitkats/README.md

 # Hi, I'm Ryan 👋

-I'm in the San Francisco Bay Area and moving into product.

-I’m more product-minded than engineering-first, but I like building small tools around friction I notice in my own life.
-Most of my projects start the same way: I run into something annoying, wonder why it still feels harder than it needs to be, and try to build the smallest useful version that makes it easier.

-By day, I work on e-commerce operations for a furniture retailer, managing product data, pricing, inventory, SEO, and a large Shopify storefront.

-The pull toward product got stronger after a nonprofit website modernization project I led, where my team audited live sites, benchmarked peer organizations, prototyped in Figma, and presented recommendations to leadership.
-That work made me realize I like the messy middle of product: understanding the problem, deciding what matters, cutting scope, explaining tradeoffs, and turning ambiguity into something useful.

-I'm currently open to product, product analyst, business analyst, product operations, and strategy roles.
+I like building small tools for problems I keep running into.

+Most of my projects start with a little moment of friction.
+Something feels more annoying than it should, I keep thinking about it, and eventually I try to make a small version that helps.

+I’m drawn to tools that feel useful, calm, and easy to understand.
+The kind that fit into how people already behave instead of making the solution feel heavier than the problem.

+I like the messy middle of product: figuring out what the real problem is, deciding what matters most, cutting what does not, and making the first version simple enough to use.